TokwaNiDahyun/AvalancheP1/README.md

 3. Deploy the contract by clicking the **Deploy** button.

 #### Interact with the Contract:
-- **Deposit Ether:**
+- **Add Income:**
-  1. Enter the amount of Ether to deposit in the value field.
+  1. Enter a positive amount to add as income in the _amount field.
-  2. Click the `deposit` button to send Ether to the contract.
+  2. Click the `addIncome` button to increase the balance.
-- **Withdraw Ether:**
+- **Subtract Expense:**
-  1. Enter the amount (in Ether) to withdraw in the `_amountInEther` field.
+  1. Enter the amount to subtract as an expense in the _expense field.
-  2. Click the `withdraw` button.
+  2. Click the `subtractExpense` button to decrease the balance.
-- **Check Contract Balance:**
+- **Reset Balance:**
-  1. Only the contract owner can use this function.
-  2. Click the `checkContractBalance` button to view the contract's total balance.
+  1. Click the `resetBalance` button to reset the balance to zero (will only work if the balance is not zero).

+#### Example Use Case:
+  1. `Add Income:` The user deposits 100 units into their budget using the addIncome() function.
+  2. `Subtract Expense:` The user subtracts 50 units using the subtractExpense() function.
+  3. `Reset Balance:` Once the budget cycle is finished, the user can reset the balance to zero using the resetBalance() function.

 ## Authors

 Metacrafter Joshua